 What can an athlete do with skiing after competing within IMD?
-Well, that is a list too long for a blog post, but here is one story from Bozeman's Sawyer Kesselheim and how he turned his skiing career into making the skiing career of another, a reality.
-An Olympic reality!
+Well, that is a list too long for a blog post, but here is one story from Bozeman's Sawyer Kesselheim and how he turned his skiing career into making the skiing career of another a reality.
+An Paralympic reality!

 Thanks for sharing your story Sawyer.